-(Misrepresentations in Violation of Regulation O)
+(Misrepresentations in Violation of Regulation O) Asserted Against CCMC and Cobb

-- 36. The allegations in paragraphs 1 to 33 are incorporated here by reference. - 37.
-In numerous instances, in the course of providing, offering to provide, or arranging for others to provide mortgage assistance relief services, Defendants have engaged in misrepresenting, expressly or by implication, material aspects of their services, including but not limited to: - a. the likelihood of obtaining mortgage loan modifications or accomplishing any other represented service or result, in violation of Regulation O, 12 C.F.R. § 1015.3(b)(1) (2011); - b. the amount of time it would take to obtain mortgage loan modifications or accomplish any other represented service or result, in violation of Regulation O, 12 C.F.R. § 1015.3(b)(2) (2011); and c. that consumers will receive legal representation, in violation of Regulation O, 12 C.F.R. § 1015.3(b)(8) (2011).
+- 35. The allegations in paragraphs 1 to 32 are incorporated here by reference. - 36.
+In numerous instances, in the course of providing, offering to provide, or arranging for others to provide mortgage assistance relief services, Defendants engaged in misrepresenting, expressly or by implication, material aspects of their services, including but not limited to: - a. the likelihood of obtaining mortgage loan modifications or accomplishing any other represented service or result, in violation of Regulation O, 12 C.F.R. § 1015.3(b)(1) (2011); - b. the amount of time it would take to obtain mortgage loan modifications or accomplish any other represented service or result, in violation of Regulation O, 12 C.F.R. § 1015.3(b)(2) (2011); and c. that consumers would receive legal representation, in violation of Regulation O, 12 C.F.R. § 1015.3(b)(8) (2011).